lengoanhcat/mcgm_halide/README.txt

-Please use MATLAB to run
+# Compilation
+ I am using a branch of halide which can be found here https://github.com/halide/Halide/tree/auto_scheduler

+- Open MATLAB and run: compileMcgmHalide.m

+# Run

 - runMcgmOpticalFlow.m

 to compile and see the error